nicoladebbia/CredLink/docs/survival-doctrine.md

 # Survival Doctrine

-**Purpose**: One page all developers and customers can cite for C2 Concierge's provenance verification guarantees.
+**Purpose**: One page all developers and customers can cite for CredLink's provenance verification guarantees.

 ## Core Principles